ShuxinYang111/oysterworkflow/README.md

 The open core includes the Screenpipe ingest client, OCR/UI/audio trace processing, event normalization, deduplication, segmentation, workflow discovery, OpenClaw skill extraction, and generated skill quality evaluation.

-This repository remains the public release home for the desktop app: binaries, documentation, screenshots, issue tracking, and product updates.
-The private desktop app source code is not included here.

 ## The Idea

 Autonomous agents need more than instructions.
 They need work experience.